-Some things happened: I got scammed endlessly, I was too scared to cross the road, I spent most of my time eating alone, I was too shy to meet and hangout with other backpackers, I stayed too far from the city centre, I took a taxi back and forth (which was an expensive choice), and I had fries and beers instead of trying local food.
-That being said, it was clear that I didn’t really get out of my comfort zone.
+Some things happened: I got scammed endlessly, I was too scared to cross the road, I spent most of my time eating alone, I was too shy to meet and hangout with other backpackers, I stayed too far from the city centre, I took a taxi back and forth (which was an expensive choice), and I had chips and beers instead of local food.
+That being said, it was clear to me that I didn’t really get out of my comfort zone.

-Basically, I had no idea what I was doing.
-I was not even sure where to go, what to see, or if I was going to move to a different area other than Ho Chi Minh City.
+I had no idea what I was doing to say the least.
+I wasn’t sure where to go, what to see, or if I was going to move to a different area other than Ho Chi Minh City.

-At least I did meet some people.
+At least I did meet new people.
 Maybe I wasn’t that shy after all, or maybe I was just in the mood to hangout with other people that night.

 I went back to Malaysia a week later.
 I thought my first solo trip was good, but I realised that I didn’t find what I was looking for.
 I wanted adventures.
 I wanted to feel like I was really out of my comfort zone.
 I felt like I did not achieve that from my first solo trip.
-I also felt bad because I was very careless with my money.
+I also felt disappointed with myself for spending my money recklessly.

 In January 2016, I returned to Vietnam with a different attitude.
-I did not spend money recklessly, I did my research properly, I went out and hangout with the locals, I explored places without referring too much to travel guides, and I tried not to let anything (including my fear) stop me from experiencing new things.
+I did not spend money recklessly, I did my research properly, I went out and hangout with the locals, I explored places without relying too much on travel guides, and I tried not to let anything (including my fear) stop me from experiencing new things.
 I was also more open-minded.

 Some things remained unchanged, though.
 I was always on my own and I still preferred to stay outside of the city centre.
-Well, at least I was happy.
+At least I was happy.

 It was a memorable night for everyone indeed.
-We got home at about 2a.m.
+We got home at about 2 a.m.
 Despite being tired from the late night activities, Michael and I continued talking to each other before we both fell asleep.
-Then at about 5a.m., he woke me up and invited me to the balcony to watch the stars.
-It was the day we witnessed the alignment of 5 planets, an event that occurs for the first time after 11 years.
+Then at about 5 a.m., he woke me up and invited me to the balcony to watch the stars.
+It was the day we witnessed the alignment of 5 planets, an event that occurred for the first time after 11 years.
 Que bonita!
 That’s what I call romantic.